 - Too Dumb to Live: The killer, surprisingly.
 He treats the situation like a game and has little to no sense of caution.
 His willingness to write off Maddie or John as mere victims he could play with nearly gets him killed more than once.
 His random decision to steal one of Sarah's earrings as a trophy is what gives him away to John later.
 Near the end, he actually stops to smoke a cigarette and have a conversation with Maddie's cat.
 If he wasn't so concerned with describing to the cat how he intended to nail it to the door, he might have avoided that arrow to the chest.
 His Suicidal Overconfidence hinders him every step of the way.

 - Trauma Conga Line: Oh boy, does Maddie have a bad night.
-She is psychologically tormented by a killer who knows she is deaf and mute and exploits it as cruelly as possible.
+She is psychologically tormented by a killer who knows she is deaf and non-verbal and exploits it as cruelly as possible.
 She is faced with the vicious killings of her neighbors Sarah and John, and the knowledge that their deaths are partially her fault.
 She is also horribly wounded throughout the night, getting an arrow shot into her thigh, her hand smashed and stomped, badly kicked and beaten, nearly strangled, and losing a lot of blood.
 This is all on top of her tragic backstory in which she lost her ability to speak and hear as a girl.

 - White Mask of Doom: It's right there in the poster.